 This should be enough to get your juices flowing.

-Adding the Dash of Horror
+III.
+Adding the Dash of Suspense or Horror

-The Core Campaign Horror Drivers
+A. The Core Campaign Horror Drivers

 Below are some examples of how to start to add the horror elements:

-- Isolation and survival
+- isolation and survival

 I will give you some examples below so you can see how and why this may be.
-Although such examples should not happen necessarily every adventure because then the players get used to this as a normal thing.
+Although, such examples should not happen necessarily every adventure because then the players get used to this as a normal thing.
 Normalizing horror or suspense takes away the magic.

-Ghost of Mutinies Past
+2. Mild Supernatural – Ghost of Mutinies Past

 I pictured the following moment with a specific player of ours in mind: